Requesting course textbooks through Academic Affairs

 Requesting reference textbooks through the library

 Alternatively, you may wish to have access to a textbook as a reference material for a course.
 In this case, you can request that the library purchase a copy of the textbook which would then be held by you and returned to the library at the end of the semester.
-If you would like to do this, please speak with Kushal Sharma or Joshua Park for further information.
+If you would like to do this, please speak with Dean Joshua Park or library manager Gleb Gadelshin for further information.

 Textbook purchasing options for students

 Students may mention that a chosen course textbook seems overly expensive.

 Please remind students that they should be purchasing the "international student" editions of these books as they are often much cheaper than the 'original' prices.